Take Home Pay Calculator: See Your Real Paycheck After Taxes

 Maximizing Take-Home Pay: The Pre-Tax Deduction Strategy

-Most employees focus on gross salary when negotiating or budgeting — but the most actionable lever for increasing net pay is strategic use of pre-tax deductions.
-These reduce your taxable income, cutting federal and state income taxes while often also reducing FICA in the same move.
+Most employees focus on gross salary when negotiating or budgeting — but the most actionable lever for increasing after-tax value is strategic use of pre-tax deductions.
+These reduce taxable wages, but the FICA treatment differs by benefit, so a calculator should not treat every pre-tax line the same way.

 Traditional 401(k) or 403(b) Contributions

-The 2026 401(k) contribution limit is $24,500 ($32,500 for workers 50+, including $8,000 catch-up), per IRS guidance released October 2025.
-Every dollar you contribute reduces your taxable income dollar-for-dollar.
-For a worker in the 22% federal bracket and a 5% state bracket, each $1 of 401(k) contribution costs only $0.72 in take-home pay — the rest is recovered through lower withholding.
-Per the IRS Publication 560 limits for 2026, employer matching does not count toward your personal limit.
+The 2026 401(k) contribution limit is $24,500 ($32,500 for most workers 50+, including the $8,000 catch-up), per IRS retirement-plan guidance.
+Every traditional dollar you contribute generally reduces federal and state income-taxable wages dollar-for-dollar, but it usually does not reduce Social Security or Medicare wages.
+For a worker in the 22% federal bracket and a 5% state bracket, each $1 of traditional 401(k) contribution costs about $0.73 in take-home pay — the rest is recovered through lower income-tax withholding.
+See our 401(k) Contribution Guide for employer match and catch-up details.

 Health Savings Account (HSA) Contributions

-HSAs are available only with a High Deductible Health Plan (HDHP).
-The 2026 contribution limits are $4,400 for individual coverage and $8,750 for family coverage, per IRS Revenue Procedure 2025-32.
-HSA contributions are exempt from federal income tax, state income tax (in most states), AND FICA taxes — making them the most tax-efficient savings vehicle available.
-Over a career, unused HSA funds grow tax-free and can be used for any medical expense in retirement.
+HSAs are available only when you are HSA-eligible, usually through a High Deductible Health Plan (HDHP).
+The 2026 contribution limits are $4,400 for self-only coverage and $8,750 for family coverage under IRS Revenue Procedure 2025-19.
+HSA contributions made through payroll can be exempt from federal income tax and FICA; state treatment varies.
+Over a career, unused HSA funds can grow tax-free and be used for qualified medical expenses.
 See our HSA vs FSA Guide for contribution strategy details.

 Employer-Sponsored Health Insurance Premiums

-Premiums paid through a Section 125 cafeteria plan (which covers most employer health plans) are pre-tax for federal income tax, state income tax, and FICA.
-According to the Kaiser Family Foundation 2025 Employer Health Benefits Survey, the average employee contributed $1,368 annually for single coverage and $6,296 for family coverage.
-At a combined tax rate of 27% (22% federal + 5% state), the family coverage employee saves approximately $1,700 in taxes annually on their premium contributions alone.
+Premiums paid through a Section 125 cafeteria plan are commonly excluded from federal income-tax wages and FICA wages.
+According to the Kaiser Family Foundation 2025 Employer Health Benefits Survey, the average covered worker contributed $1,368 annually for single coverage and $6,296 for family coverage.
+At a combined 34.65% rate (22% federal + 5% state + 7.65% FICA), a family-coverage employee can shelter roughly $2,180 in taxes annually on premium contributions alone when the plan qualifies.

 Effective Cost of Pre-Tax Benefits: $85,000 Salary, 22% Federal Bracket, 5% State